stringfestdata/five-tips-virtual-excel-instruction/README.md

-# top-tips-virtual-excel-training
+# Top tips for virtual Excel instruction

-Resources for webinar, "Top tips for virtual Excel training"
+This contains all resources for the online event, "Top tips for virtual Excel instruction."